INSERT TAGLINE HERE

 And as such, we want you to have the best possible price.
-So right now, our 1/2 lb. bag of AztecSeaSalt™ is just $24.99.
+So right now, you can get a 1/2 lb. bag of AztecSeaSalt™ for just $24.99.
 What’s more, when you buy two bags, we’ll give you a third bag FREE.
 (We have discounted shipping if you’re in Canada, just $9.99)

 Now, some people may immediately think... $25 for a half pound of salt?
 I’ve never paid more than a few dollars for table salt.
 And you’d be right about that.

 Hopefully, this informative webpage has helped you to understand the dangers of table salt, commercial “sea salt” and kosher salt.
 How chemicals and toxins are found in it.

 AztecSeaSalt is more powerful in flavor than your typical table salt.

 Where recipes are calling for a full teaspoon of salt... you will only need a few pinches of AztecSeaSalt™.

 So if you did the math, AztecSeaSalt™ is actually not that much more than iodized table salt.
 (If you take into consideration our average shipping and handling fee is about $4.95 per bag).